 Money Strength Grade: B+

 * Dividend Income / Stock Market.
 Dividend yields are a function of profits and payout ratios.
 Given the volatility of the stock market, dividend income has also been somewhat volatile.
 Sure, it’s nice to get a 5% dividend yield, but not so nice if your stock is down 20%!
 My stock portfolios are bias towards large cap, dividend paying stocks, along with real estate private equity funds.
 I wish volatility in the stock markets would decrease, but until it does, it’s important to stay on top of rebalancing and asset allocation.
-Stock market performance largely depends on your own investing prowess and luck.
-Beware of dividend taxes going up in 2013 and beyond.
+The stock market is now at all time highs as of 12/1/2014.
+All of us are looking good who have exposure.

 * CD Interest Income.
 CD interest income is guaranteed for principal up to $250,000 for singles and $500,000 for couples.
 When 5-year and 7-year CDs yielded over 4%, they were reasonably attractive, risk-free investments.
 Now with long-term CDs at only 1.5-2%, the value proposition is more difficult.
 Everybody should have some money in CDs as part of their diversification, but that portion of wealth should be declining.
 Take a look at my post on CD investment alternatives.